 The park is a beautiful place to relax and if you struggle in the afternoon heat, then you’ll love the shady walkways.

 Small stalls along one of the paths were selling artwork, embroidered shawls and tableware, and even hand-painted cast iron frying pans.

 From the Parque de Malaga, we crossed over to walk along the seafront.
 A couple of cruise liners were docked in the port, and the marina was full of smaller ships and boats.

-Mark and I both thought this yacht looked quite impressive, it must have cost a fair amount!
+I thought this yacht looked quite impressive, it must have cost a fair amount!